SEO Guide to Creating a Website Uptime Monitor Using Python

 Are there specific Python libraries commonly used for website uptime monitoring?

-Python offers various libraries such as Requests for making HTTP requests and BeautifulSoup for parsing HTML, which can be employed for website uptime monitoring.
+Python offers libraries such as Requests for HTTP requests and BeautifulSoup for parsing HTML, which can be employed in uptime monitoring workflows.

 What considerations should be taken into account when creating a website uptime monitor with Python?